AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

       during the whole session (after booting the system).
       <br>
       <b>This method should be used for testing purposes.</b>
-      To avoid crashes, install this mod with the CIA file instead.
+      To avoid crashes, install this mod with a CIA file instead.
     </p>

     <ol>